lucasreddinger/recipes/almond-poppyseed-muffins.md

 Mix the contents of the wet bowl into the dry bowl until just combined and still lumpy.

-### Dole and top
+### Portion and top
-Dole out batter into muffin pan, then top muffins with sliced almonds if desired.
+Portion batter into muffin pan, then top muffins with sliced almonds if desired.

 ### Bake